enkidevs/curriculum/java/testing/testing-ii/testing-private-methods-and-fields.md

 Times may come when you will have to test **private** methods.
 As using *inner classes* to write tests is *not advisable* (as tests would likely end up in production), three other methods are to be considered.

 The least intrusive method is to test **the contract** that class has with other objects: is every other object for which the private method was used behaving properly?
 If they do, then you can assume the code works as expected.
+With this approach, you can test the side-effects of your private function.

 Another option is to use **reflection**.
 Reflection can be used for observing and modifying program execution.
 It allows for instantiation of objects and invocation of methods that would otherwise be private.